komlog-io/komlogd/docs/en/api.rst

 Transfer methods
 ---------------

-You can execute a function every time a metric is updated.
+komlogd can execute a function every time a metric is updated.
 We call this type of functions *transfer methods*.

 To create transfer methods, simply add the *@transfermethod* decorator to the function.
 You can pass the following parameters to the decorator:

 * **uris**: list with metrics uris we want to subscribe our method to.
 * **data_reqs**: it needs a DataRequirements object.
-With this parameter you set the method data requirements by uri.
+With this parameter you set the method data requirements per uri.
-* **min_exec_delta**: min time between execs.
+* **min_exec_delta**: min time between executions.
 By default, komlogd will run the method every time a metric is updated.
 With this parameter you can tell komlogd to run it at most once in *min_exec_delta* interval.
 The parameter needs a pandas.Timedelta object.
+* **exec_on_load**: By default *False*.
+Tells komlogd to execute the transfer method as soon as its initialization has been completed.

-Here you can see how to create an transfer method:
+Here you can see how to create a transfer method:

 .. code:: python